LA Galbi

 “LA Galbi” refers to a specific way of cutting and preparing galbi that emerged among Korean immigrants in Los Angeles in the 1970s and 1980s.

-In the U.S., local butchers commonly sold beef ribs in a flanken (cross-cut) style, thin strips cut across several small bones, rather than the thick, traditional Korean cut.
+In the United States, local butchers commonly sold beef ribs in a flanken, or cross-cut, style: thin strips cut across several small bones, rather than the thick, traditional Korean cut.

-Korean immigrants adapted by using these flanken-cut ribs for galbi, marinating them in Korean soy, garlic, sugar (often with pear or other tenderizers) and grilling them quickly on tabletop grills.
+Korean immigrants adapted by using these flanken-cut ribs for galbi, marinating them in Korean soy, garlic, sugar, and often pear or other tenderizers, then grilling them quickly on tabletop grills.

 Because this variation was first popularized in Los Angeles’ growing Korean community and Koreatown, it took on the name “LA Galbi.”